 U.S. visitors should also beware of Cuban jineteros, or street "jockeys," who specialize in swindling tourists.
 While most jineteros speak English and go out of their way to appear friendly, e.g. by offering to serve as tour guides or to facilitate the purchase of cheap cigars, many are in fact professional criminals who will not hesitate to use violence in their efforts to acquire tourists' money and other valuables.
 Thefts of property from air travelers' baggage have become increasingly common.

 All travelers should ensure that valuables remain under their personal control at all times, and are never put into checked baggage.

 Petty street crime occurs in Dominica.
 Valuables left unattended, especially on beaches, are vulnerable to theft.

 Crime continues to be a problem throughout the Dominican Republic.
-Street crime and petty theft involving U.S. tourists does occur.
-While pick pocketing and mugging are the most common crimes against tourists, reports of violence against both foreigners and locals are growing.
+Street crime and petty theft involving U.S. tourists do occur.
+While pickpocketing and mugging are the most common crimes against tourists, reports of violence against both foreigners and locals are growing.
 Criminals can be dangerous and visitors walking the streets should always be aware of their surroundings.
-Valuables left unattended in parked automobiles, on beaches and in other public places are vulnerable to theft, and reports of car theft have increased.
+Valuables left unattended in parked automobiles, on beaches, and in other public places are vulnerable to theft, and reports of car theft have increased.

 Cellular telephones should be carried in a pocket rather than on a belt or in a purse.
 One common method of street robbery is for at least one person on a moped (often coasting with the engine turned off so as not to draw attention) to approach a pedestrian, grab his or her cell phone, purse or backpack, and then speed away.